feyzxf/aws-sam-recommendation-api-sample/README.md

     * Cognito_User_Pool_ARN -- the Amazon Cognito user pool ARN created in step #1
     * Personalize_Campaign_ARN -- the Amazon Personalize Campaign ARN created in step #2
     * DynamoDB_Table_Name -- the DynameDB table name generated in step #3
-    * REGION -- the resgion you choose to deploy the api.For example ap-southeast-1
+    * REGION -- the resgion you choose to deploy the API.
+For example ap-southeast-1

 ## Deploy the sample application